 Given a formula easy w.r.t. these complexity measures, can refutations be optimized for two or more measures simultaneously?

-• Space vs. width: No!
-[Ben09]
+Space vs. width: No!
+[Ben09] Vanilla pebbling formulas for right choice of graphs

 Given a formula easy w.r.t. these complexity measures, can refutations be optimized for two or more measures simultaneously?